Once a topic is clear, it is important to make sure the title is congruent with the topic it. In well-designed papers,

 It is important students produce successive drafts on schedule.
 Most think they can fudge deadlines and hand in drafts late.
 Writing instructors need to

 stress the importance of advance planning and make deadlines clear.
 Some penalize late papers.
-Others simply refuse to accept any papers which are later.
+Others simply refuse to accept any papers that are late.

 I do not punish late papers in terms of grading, but do remind students that there will be less time for subsequent revisions.
 Novice writers often fail